 - Best budget hotel: Leeson Bridge Guesthouse

-If you’ve never been to Dublin before, it will be VERY confusing to understand what, where and how wide is the city center.
-So I’ll do my best to explain this to you.
+If you’ve never been to Dublin before, it will be somewhat confusing to understand what, where and how wide is the city center.
+So I’ll do my best to explain this to you with this Dublin neighborhood guide.

 Dublin is divided into two (almost perfect) halves by River Liffey – the North and the South.
 Each of these parts contains smaller neighborhoods, each of them having its own charm and advantages.